Curing Commands

 disinfect <ID>

-Cure the system object with the specified internal identifier.
+Cure the system object that has the specified internal identifier.
 It is usually applied to objects of the Non-signature detections type.
-The identifier is assigned to the object while generating the report.
+The identifier is assigned to the object while generating a report.

 Example: